 Children of all ages are welcome on the regular food tour, but some of the food is at least a little spicy.
 We can request some milder spicing, but there will be some dishes they may not be able to enjoy.
 We do offer discounts for younger kids on this tour, understanding that they do not eat as much as an adult.
 For larger, mixed-age groups, we have successfully run “hybrid” food tours combining some elements of the family tour (like the activity packets for kids) with the stops on the regular tour.
 Strollers are recommended for young kids; we walk down some crowded streets.
 Check out this post recommending our regular food tour as kid-friendly for toddlers!

-We’ve had lots of repeat bookers on this tour, and while the second tour may not be drastically different from the first, we will do our best to incorporate a new spot or two as well as new/different dishes.
+We’ve had lots of repeat bookers on this tour, and while the second tour may not be drastically different from the first (for now), we will do our best to incorporate some new spots as well as new/different dishes.
 We are also open to requests if, say, more Latin American food is desired on tour 2!
 Repeat bookers will receive a 20% discount on their ticket price when booking directly through us.

 You may get lucky with street parking in Jackson Heights, or you may be driving around in circles for a half-hour.
 Please allow extra time for parking if you plan to drive.
-Alternatively, there is a paid lot close to the tour’s start, on 75th St. between 37th Ave. and Roosevelt Ave.
-Keep that in mind as your plan B!
+Alternatively, there are two paid lots close to the tour’s route, on 75th St. between 37th Ave. and Roosevelt Ave. and on Roosevelt between 77th and 78th Sts.
+They make good plan Bs!

 Alcohol is not usually a part of the tour (and it is not included in the tour price), but there is one restaurant we visit where wine ($7) and beer ($5-$8) is available to purchase.
 Guests are welcome to buy their own drinks on a separate bill.
 If you’re a private group and would like to incorporate an additional stop for cocktails/beer, we can do that too, but you will buy your own drinks and there will be an extra $5-per-person fee to account for the extra time.
 (We are also happy to point you to a bar for after the tour!)